 — Steve Bates, Editor, SHRM

-Real leadership includes the ability to support people moving from grey to green thinking and doing.
+Real leadership includes the ability to support people moving from closed to open thinking and doing—to a growth mindset.
 In times of change, these interpersonal skills become evermore crucial.
-If you want to improve your ability to lead other we need to start with being able to lead ourselves.
-Seeing that we have a conscious choice in how we react to people and our environment is incredibly powerful.
+If you want to improve your ability to lead others you need to start with being able to lead yourself.
+Seeing that you have a conscious choice in how you react to people and your environment is incredibly powerful.
 The key is to provide leaders, and their people, with tools to remind them of these conscious choices.
 There are many ways to learn more about your reactive behaviors—beliefs, assumptions, drivers and triggers—to support yourself and help others to find and express theirs too.

-To put this into practice, join us in London on 31 March for a one-day workshop on leading your team through change.
+To put this into practice, contact us to arrange a workshop on leading your team through change.

 Putting Persuasion Science into Practice